-Environmental water is being provided by the Commonwealth Environmental Water Holder to support continuous barrage releases to protect water quality (salinity) in the Coorong while also enabling a managed drawdown of water levels in the Lower Lakes, which will provide benefits for fringing vegetation and improve habitat for threatened frogs and fish by creating more natural wetting and drying conditions.
-Additional environmental water is available for delivery during March to ensure water levels in the Lower Lakes remain within the normal operating range.
+Environmental water is being provided by the Commonwealth Environmental Water Holder to support continuous barrage releases to protect water quality (salinity) in the Coorong while also enabling a managed partial drawdown of water levels in the Lower Lakes, which will provide benefits for fringing vegetation and improve habitat for threatened frogs and fish by creating more natural wetting and drying conditions.
+Environmental water is being delivered to the South Australian border at a rate of 2 GL/day to ensure water levels in the Lower Lakes remain within the normal operating range during the partial drawdown and barrage releases continue.